Nolan Gorman Player Props: Cardinals vs. Giants

-The St. Louis Cardinals and Nolan Gorman (.583 slugging percentage over his past 10 games, including two homers), take on starting pitcher John Brebbia and the San Francisco Giants at Oracle Park, Tuesday at 9:45 PM ET.
+Nolan Gorman -- with an on-base percentage of .282 in his past 10 games, 97 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals against the San Francisco Giants, with Anthony DeSclafani on the hill, on April 26 at 9:45 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Giants.
+He had a hitless performance in his most recent game (0-for-4) against the Giants.

 Nolan Gorman Game Info & Props vs. the Giants